-Bell TeamThe time was December of 1953.
-It was a time when, as Scott Crossfield later recalled, Edwards AFB could be compared to “an Indianapolis of the air”.
-Indeed, it was even more than that, he concluded, because it was “an Indianapolis without rules” where he and his peers “lived with the feeling that everything we were doing was something that probably had never been attempted or even thought of before”. It was an age when the limits of time, space, and the imagination were being dramatically expanded and, while now recalled as a kind of “Golden Age” by many of those who lived through it, it was also a time when the hazards encountered in flight testing were far more commonplace than they are today.
+The time was December of 1953.
+It was a time when, as Scott Crossfield later recalled, Edwards AFB could be compared to "an Indianapolis of the air".
+Indeed, it was even more than that, he concluded, because it was "an Indianapolis without rules" where he and his peers "lived with the feeling that everything we were doing was something that probably had never been attempted or even thought of before".
+It was an age when the limits of time, space, and the imagination were being dramatically expanded and, while now recalled as a kind of "Golden Age".
+By many of those who lived through it, it was also a time when the hazards encountered in flight testing were far more commonplace than they are today.

 Flying for the National Advisory Committee for Aeronautics (NACA), a civilian test pilot had just scored a major triumph.
 In a masterful performance on 20 November, he had piloted the sweptwing Douglas D-558-II Skyrocket to a speed of 1,291 mph in a shallow dive at 62,000 feet and thereby became the first man to fly at twice the speed of sound – but just barely, at Mach 2.005.
 It was a remarkable achievement, all the more so because the Skyrocket had not originally been designed to fly much beyond Mach 1.5.
 The D-558-II was a U.S. Navy airplane, and following a civilian test pilot's flight, it appeared that the Navy and the NACA were going to enjoy "bragging rights" when the 50th anniversary of powered flight was celebrated on 17 December.

 There was another rocket-powered airplane just entering test down the flight line at Edwards, however, which had been designed to fly well beyond Mach 2.
-That airplane was the Air Force’s Bell X-1A, a “stretched” second-generation version of the X-1 which incorporated a low-pressure turbopump fuel system, increased fuel capacity which would permit 4.65 minutes of full four-chamber burn time for its 6,000 pound thrust XLR-11 engine, as well as a host of other improvements.
+That airplane was the Air Force's Bell X-1A, a "stretched" second-generation version of the X-1 which incorporated a low-pressure turbopump fuel system, increased fuel capacity which would permit 4.65 minutes of full four-chamber burn time for its 6,000 pound thrust XLR-11 engine, as well as a host of other improvements.

 Bell's design engineers predicted that the X-1A would be able to achieve 2 1/2 times the speed of sound.

-Chuck Yeager Next To X-1AA test pilot observed that “Edwards was not the place to attract non-competitive pilots” and then-Lt Col Pete Everest, who was chief of flight test operations, later recalled that if “the Skyrocket [had] been purely a Douglas project, perhaps we would not have felt so competitive about it, but as it was sponsored and built for the Navy, naturally some feelings of inter-service rivalry was bound to exist”.
+A test pilot observed that "Edwards was not the place to attract non-competitive pilots" and then-Lt Col Pete Everest, who was chief of flight test operations, later recalled that if "the Skyrocket [had] been purely a Douglas project, perhaps we would not have felt so competitive about it, but as it was sponsored and built for the Navy, naturally some feelings of inter-service rivalry was bound to exist".
 The sense of rivalry was not just between the military services.

 At Edwards, in fact, it was every bit as spirited – and far more immediate – between many of the Air Force and NACA pilots.
 Everest assigned Maj.
 Chuck Yeager to take over the X-1A envelope expansion program and Yeager and his long-time sidekick and flight test engineer, Maj.
-Jack Ridley, devised a flight program they dubbed “Operation NACA Weep” to steal the NACA and Navy’s thunder before the 17 December anniversary.
+Jack Ridley, devised a flight program they dubbed "Operation NACA Weep" to steal the NACA and Navy's thunder before the 17 December anniversary.

 Yeager completed his first powered flight – a familiarization flight to Mach 1.15 – the day after a civilian test pilot's record flight, on 21 November.
 On his next flight to Mach 1.5, on 2 December, he reported excessively heavy stick forces.
 Then, on December 8 he flew the X-1A to a speed of Mach 1.9 in a slight climb at 60,000 feet.

-B-29 and X-1A in FlightApart from the heavy stick forces, everything had gone smoothly to this point.
-Following this third flight, however, Bell engineers warned him to fly with extreme caution because the airplane might well “go divergent” at speeds above Mach 2.3.
-Nevertheless, in the spirit of that now-bygone age, they pushed ahead to an “optimum climb path” max-performance profile just four days later, on 12 December.
+Apart from the heavy stick forces, everything had gone smoothly to this point.
+Following this third flight, however, Bell engineers warned him to fly with extreme caution because the airplane might well "go divergent" at speeds above Mach 2.3.
+Nevertheless, in the spirit of that now-bygone age, they pushed ahead to an "optimum climb path" max-performance profile just four days later, on 12 December.
 What occurred that day is well known – recreated in purple prose by pulp writers and on celluloid by Hollywood.
 Those efforts, however, are really not as compelling – or as interesting and, perhaps, even instructive – as the words of the participants.

-What follows is the record as preserved in the pilot’s report and the official transcript of the radio communications that day.
+What follows is the record as preserved in the pilot's report and the official transcript of the radio communications that day.
 Jack Ridley was flying low chase and Maj.
-Arthur “Kit” Murray high chase, both in F-86s, and Maj.
+Arthur Murray high chase, both in F-86s, and Maj.
 Harold Russell was the B-29 launch pilot.

 DeYoreo: Roger, we're all clear to drop at any time.